vinsdragonis/Packet-Sniffer/README.md

 > ***scapy_http** is a third party module used to add support to HTTP in scapy*

 Using <a href="https://github.com/vinsdragonis/ARP-Spoofer">ARP Spoofer</a>, you can sniff packets traveling thru remote systems.

+This supports only HTTP requests for the moment, and not HTTPS.

+- [x] Completed